-- (W) Review is the inspection of hospitals to determine compliance with the rules of this chapter.
-There are four (4) types of reviews: the initial review of hospitals never before designated as trauma centers or hospitals never before reviewed for compliance with the rules of this chapter or hospitals applying for a new level of trauma center designation; the verification review to evaluate the correction of any deficiencies noted in a previous review; and the validation review, which shall occur every five (5) years to assure continued compliance with the rules of this chapter, and a focus review to allow review of substantial deficiencies by a review team; - (X) Revised trauma score (RTS) is a numerical methodology for categorizing the physiological status of trauma patients; - (Y) Senior trauma surgery resident is a physician in at least the third post-graduate year of study; - (Z) Severely injured adult patient is an injured patient with a glasgow coma score (GCS) less than fourteen (14) or a systolic blood pressure less than ninety (90) millimeters of mercury or respirations less than ten (10) per minute or more than twenty-nine (29) per minute; - (AA) Severely injured child is defined as a patient fourteen (14) years of age or less having a GCS less than fourteen (14), shock following injury, pediatric trauma score less than eight (8), or with any of the following conditions: unable to establish or maintain an airway; ineffective respiratory effort; penetrating injury to head, neck, chest, abdomen, or extremity proximal to elbow or knee; burns greater than ten percent (10%) of the body surface area or involving inhalation injury; two (2) or more proximal long bone fractures or pelvic fracture; open or depressed skull fracture; suspected spinal cord injury and/or paralysis; amputation proximal to wrist or ankle; facial or tracheal injury with airway compromise; pre-existing medical conditions; or respiratory or cardiopulmonary arrest after injury; - (BB) Surgical trauma call roster is a hospital-specific list of surgeons assigned to trauma care, including date(s) of coverage and back-up surgeons when indicated; - (CC) Trauma center is a hospital that has been designated in accordance with the rules in this chapter to provide systematized medical and nursing care to trauma patients.
-Level I is the highest level of designation and functions as a resource center for the hospitals within that region.
-Level II is the next highest level of designation dealing with large volumes of serious trauma.
-Level III is the next level with limited resources;
+- (X) Senior resident is a physician in at least the third post-graduate year of study; - (Y) Severely injured patient is an injured patient with a glasgow coma score less than thirteen (13) or a systolic blood pressure less than ninety (90) millimeters of mercury or respirations less than ten (10) per minute or more than twenty-nine (29) per minute; - (Z) Surgical trauma call roster is a hospital-specific list of surgeons assigned to trauma care, including date(s) of coverage and back-up surgeons; - (AA) Trauma center is a hospital that has been designated in accordance with the rules in this chapter to provide systematized medical and nursing care to trauma patients.
+Level I is the highest level of designation, usually representing a large urban hospital with a university affiliation.
+Level II is the next highest level of designation and is usually a large community hospital dealing with large volumes of serious trauma in a geographic area lacking a hospital with resources of level I. Level III is the next level and usually represents a small rural hospital with a commitment to trauma care that is commensurate with limited resources; - (BB) Trauma medical director is a surgeon designated by the hospital who is responsible for the trauma service and quality assurance programs related to trauma care; - (CC) Trauma nurse coordinator is a registered nurse designated by the hospital with responsibility for monitoring and evaluating the nursing care of trauma patients and the coordination of quality assurance programs for the trauma center; - (DD) Trauma nursing course is an education program in nursing care of trauma patients; - (EE) Trauma service is an organizational component of the hospital specializing in the care of injured patients; - (FF) Trauma team is a team consisting of the emergency physician, physicians on the surgical trauma call roster, appropriate anesthesiology staff, nursing and other support staff as needed; - (GG) Trauma team activation protocol is a hospital document outlining the criteria used to identify major trauma patients and the procedures for notification of trauma team members and indicating surgical and non-surgical specialty response times acceptable for treating major trauma patients; and

-- (DD) Trauma medical director is a surgeon designated by the hospital who is responsible for the trauma service and performance improvement and patient safety programs related to trauma care; - (EE) Trauma nurse coordinator/trauma program manager is a registered nurse designated by the hospital with responsibility for monitoring and evaluating the care of trauma patients and the coordination of performance improvement and patient safety programs for the trauma center in conjunction with the trauma medical director; - (FF) Trauma nursing course is an education program in nursing care of trauma patients; - (GG) Trauma service is an organizational component of the hospital specializing in the care of injured patients; - (HH) Trauma team is a team consisting of the emergency physician, physicians on the surgical trauma call roster, appropriate anesthesiology staff, nursing and other support staff as needed: - (II) Trauma team activation protocol is a hospital document outlining the criteria used to identify severely injured patients and the procedures for notification of trauma team members and indicating surgical and non-surgical specialty response times acceptable for treating major trauma patients; and - (JJ) Trauma triage is an estimation of injury severity at the scene of an accident.
+(HH) Trauma triage is an estimation of injury severity at the scene of an accident.

-AUTHORITY: section 190.185, RSMo Supp.
-2007 and section 190.241, HB 1790, 94th General Assembly, Second Regular Session, 2008.\ Emergency rule filed Aug.
+AUTHORITY: sections 190.185 and 190.241, RSMo Supp.
+1998.
+Emergency rule filed Aug.
 28, 1998, effective Sept.
 7, 1998, expired March 5, 1999.
 Original rule filed Sept.
 1, 1998, effective Feb.
 28, 1999.
-Amended: Filed Jan.
-16, 2007, effective Aug.
-30, 2007.
-Amended: Filed May 19, 2008, effective Jan.
-30, 2009.

-\Original authority: 190.185, RSMo 1973, amended 1989, 1993, 1995, 1998, 2002 and 190.241, RSMo 1987, amended 1998, 2008.
+Original authority: 190.185, RSMo 1973, amended 1989, 1993, 1995, 1998 and 190.241, RSMo 1987, amended 1998.